Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 Let

 be the distance between $x_{i_k}$ and $\partial \Omega$ and the earlier points in the ordering.
 For $\rho > 0$, let $S_{\rho} \subset \I \times \I$ be the sparsity pattern defined by

 Here, $\rho$ parameterizes a trade-off between computational efficiency and accuracy.
-For a given $\rho$, the sparsity pattern will have $C \rho^d N \log N$ entries and the Cholesky factorization will require $C \rho^{2d} N \log^2 N$ floating-point operations.
-Figure~\ref{fig-maximinPattern} shows the sparsity pattern for $\rho = 1$.
-While a na{\"\i}ve implementation requires $\BigO(N^2)$ distance evaluations, we will show in Theorem~\ref{thm-compSortSparse} that Algorithm~\ref{alg-sortSparse} delivers this sparsity pattern at computational complexity $C \rho^d N \log^2 N$.
+For a given $\rho$, the sparsity pattern will have $C \rho^d N \log N$ entries and the Cholesky factorization will require $C \rho^{2d} N \log^2 N$ floating-point operations. \Cref{fig-maximinPattern} shows the sparsity pattern for $\rho = 1$.
+While a na{\"\i}ve implementation requires $\BigO(N^2)$ distance evaluations, \cref{thm-compSortSparse} shows that \cref{alg-sortSparse} delivers this sparsity pattern at computational complexity $C \rho^d N \log^2 N$.